| |

 Date / Time: Unknown

-Further Comments: The church was due to be constructed in a different location, but every night the building work was knocked down.
+Further Comments: The church should have been constructed in a different location, but every night the previous day's building work would be found deconstructed.
 The workmen eventually gave up and built the church where it now stands.

 Location: Arlingham (Gloucestershire) - Parish church and vicarage